EYoung75/pet-swipe-backend/README.md

 # Backend database for PetSwipe app

 # Created by:
-Andrew Pedersen
+Andrew Pedersen,
-Evan Young
+Evan Young,
-Meredith Fontana
+Meredith Fontana, and
 Charity Van Buren

 # Technologies Used: